 But if like me, you are a dreamer and cherish fractured memories of the adventures of Tintin et les cigares du Pharaon or those stories of the Flying Dutchman, you’ll ignore the previous coldly geographical truth and let yourself believe that in fact, the more famous Cape of Good Hope is as far south as one can venture in Africa without dropping off into the ocean.

-Hanging from the bottom of the Cape Peninsula, the Cape of Good Hope is much sexier than Cape Agulhas.
+Hanging from the bottom of the Cape Peninsula, the Cape of Good Hope is much sexier than Cape Agulhas, Africa’s actual southern tip, to the east.
 Slender or even narrow, cliffy, dominated by a white lighthouse, inhabited by herds of antelopes and part of the Table Mountain National Park, the Cape is so close to Cape Town it can easily be visited in a half-day excursion.
-It isn’t truly the southern tip of the continent and if one could see that far, the landmass of Cape Agulhas would loom in the distance to the east and the south but since it’s out of sight, it’s also out of mind.

 The biodiversity on the Cape Peninsula is extraordinary, so much so that the Cape Floral Kingdom—one of six kingdoms worldwide to define geographical flower arrangements, so to speak—is the smallest but richest of all six.
 One big flower bouquet at the foot of Africa.